 15/ Macau Giant Panda Pavilion

-This is where you will see the pandas lounging around and doing their normal daily activities in the panda dens; you will also get to see their storage quarters, bamboo-washing areas, feed preparation rooms, and others.
+Also, this is where you will see the pandas lounging around and doing their normal daily activities in the panda dens.

-These activity areas kept at a steady 25 degrees Celsius temperature, which is the most comfortable one for the pandas.
+Interestingly, these activity areas are kept at a steady 25 degrees Celsius temperature.

 16/ The Venetian

 The Venetian Macau is a luxury 39-story hotel and casino resort situated on the Cotai Strip.